RobGSmx/SQL/README.md

 - `Joins`: Exercises focusing on different types of SQL joins.
 - `Basic Queries`: Simple SQL queries to practice fundamental concepts.

-Feel free to explore the folders and dive into the exercises to enhance your SQL skills!
+Feel free to explore the folders and dive into the exercises!

-## ➡Getting Started

-To get started with the exercises, simply navigate to the respective folders based on the topic you're interested in.
-Each exercise is provided as a `.sql` file, which you can open and run in your preferred SQL environment.
+Roberto GS